 If you have to sell your South Florida rental property eventually, you’ll want to sell it at a profit – after all, who would want to sell it for less?
 However, when the market takes a downturn, you’ll have no choice but to accept the loss – fortunately, not at a complete loss.
 You may be able to subtract your loss from your taxable income.
+To know more read this guide on selling a rental property at a loss and the impacts it brings on your taxes.

 How Do Investors Make Money From a Rental Property?